jexxa-projects/JLegMed/README.md

 This library is intended to build bridges between systems that do not share the same semantics.
 For example, this can happen when a legacy application is gradually migrated to a modern system.

-Another use case is business applications that have been implemented using domain-driven design (DDD).
+Another use case is business applications that are implemented using Domain-Driven Design (DDD).
-If they do not share the same ubiquitous language, a so-called context mapping must be implemented.
+As soon as they no longer use the same ubiquitous language, a so-called context mapping must be implemented.
-The strategic design of DDD describes various approaches that can be used.
-A nice summary can be found [here](https://github.com/ddd-crew/context-mapping).
+The strategic design of DDD describes different approaches that can be used.
+A good summary can be found [here](https://github.com/ddd-crew/context-mapping).

-In all cases, the goal is to ensure that involved systems remain independent of each other.
-In addition, the transformation logic should be kept as explicit as possible so that it can be easily validated or adapted with the domain experts or teams.

 For this purpose, this library focuses on the following aspects:
 * First-class representation of data flow and transformation using [pipes and filters](https://learn.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters)